Finite groups with many elements of the same order: Introduction

-The works of Wall, Liebeck, MacHale and Berkovich on the case $k=2$ use some properties of Frobenius-Schur indicator to translate the problem into a character theory problem.
-Unfortunately, for $k\neq 2$, these properties fail for generalisations of Frobenius-Schur indicator, so their approach does not make sense.
-Instead, we use an inequality (\autoref{self-normalising}) on the normalisers of certain subgroups such as the Sylow subgroups to prove the conjecture for certain $k$'s.
+The main difficulties of this problem for $k>2$, compared to the previously known case $k=2$, are the following.
+The works of Wall\cite{Wall} and Berkovich\cite{Berkovich} on the case $k=2$ use some properties of Frobenius-Schur indicator to translate the problem into a character theory problem.
+For $k\neq 2$, these properties fail for generalisations of Frobenius-Schur indicator, so their approach cannot be applied here.
+Liebeck and MacHale\cite{LM} used an alternative approach: they proved the existence of an inner automorphism which inverts more than half of the elements of a maximal abelian subgroup, and uses it to study the structure of the group.
+This approach also cannot be fully generalised to $k\neq 2$, since the proof depends on the fact that every subgroup is closed under taking inverses of elements.
+The analogous property for $k>2$ is that an automorphism $x$ does not necessarily invert an element $g$ in a subgroup but instead satisfies $gg^xg^{x^2}\cdots g^{x^{k-1}}=1$, but this does not imply that $g^x$ is also in the same subgroup.
+Instead of these approaches, we use an inequality (\autoref{self-normalising}) on the normalisers of certain subgroups such as the Sylow subgroups to prove the conjecture for certain $k$'s.

 We also study the problem for ratios other than $1/2$.
 Specifically, we show that as long as $k\neq 1$, the conjecture fails if we replace the ratio $1/2$ by $2/15$.
 Also, for multiples of $2$ and $3$ except for their powers, the conjecture fails for ratios much larger than $1/2$. \begin{thm} Suppose that $k$ has a prime divisor $q\neq 2, 3$.
 Then \\{\upshape(1)} there exists a finite non-soluble group such that more than $(q-1)/(6q)$ of its elements have order $k$.
-Also, for $k=2$ and $3$, there exists finite non-soluble groups such that at least $4/15$ and $7/20$ of its elements have order $k$, respectively. \\{\upshape(2)} If in addition $k$ is divisible by $2$ or $3$, then there exists a finite non-soluble group such that more than $2(q-1)/(3q)$ or $3(q-1)/(4q)$, respectively, of its elements have order $k$. \\{\upshape(3)} If $k$ is divisible by the exponent of a finite non-soluble group, then for any $0<\epsilon<1$, there exists a finite non-soluble group such that more than $\epsilon$ of its elements have order $k$. \end{thm} Note that in part (3), the condition that $k$ has a prime divisor other than $2$ and $3$ is redundant by Burnside's $pq$-theorem.
+Also, for $k=2$ and $3$, there exist finite non-soluble groups such that at least $4/15$ and $7/20$ of its elements have order $k$, respectively. \\{\upshape(2)} If in addition $k$ is divisible by $2$ or $3$, then there exists a finite non-soluble group such that more than $2(q-1)/(3q)$ or $3(q-1)/(4q)$, respectively, of its elements have order $k$. \\{\upshape(3)} If $k$ is divisible by the exponent of a finite non-soluble group, then for any $0<\epsilon<1$, there exists a finite non-soluble group such that more than $\epsilon$ of its elements have order $k$. \end{thm} Note that in part (3), the condition that $k$ has a prime divisor other than $2$ and $3$ becomes redundant by Burnside's $pq$-theorem.

+Finally, as a part of the proof of \autoref{mainthm1}, we found the sharp upper bound of the ratio of elements of order $4$ in a finite non-soluble group, which we state here as a separate theorem. \begin{thm} The ratio of elements of order $4$ in a finite non-soluble group is bounded above by $7/15$, and this bound is sharp, achieved by $S_5\times C_4^n$ as $n\rightarrow \infty$. \end{thm}